Sustainable & Smart: Navigating Lean Supply Chain Frontiers

 Sustainability and Environmental Considerations

-Incorporating sustainability into the lean supply chain is no longer optional but a necessity.
+Incorporating sustainability into the lean supply chain is no longer optional but necessary.
 Today’s consumers and decision-makers are more environmentally conscious than ever.

 In what ways can lean methods create sustainable supply chains?